Grasia/teem/cordova/README.md

 ### When adding a new plugin to the app

-Cordova's js files are distributed with the web application.
-We need to copy them to other folder, which is checked-in in git.
+Cordova's js files are distributed with the web application. `./cordova-setup.sh` copies them automatically to other folder, which is checked-in in git.

-After adding a new plugin:

--  copy the new or updated files from platform/android/assets/www/plugins/ to ../src/vendor/cordova/
--  add them and commit them with git.
+So, after adding a new plugin, commit them with git.

 ### Releasing and signing the apk